Klipper3d/klipper/docs/Config_Reference.md

 #   Minimum frequency to test for resonances.
 The default is 5 Hz.
 #max_freq: 135
 #   Maximum frequency to test for resonances.
 The default is 135 Hz.
+#max_freq_z: 100
+#   Maximum frequency to test Z axis for resonances.
+The default is 100 Hz.
 #accel_per_hz: 60
 #   This parameter is used to determine which acceleration to use to
 #   test a specific frequency: accel = accel_per_hz * freq.
 Higher the